felixgruenewald/polar/content/README.md

 - Install and activate the plugin "Citations" by Jon Gauthier
 - Change database to _BibLaTex_ and paste the filepath to your exported PolRef Zotero database
-- Set "Literature note folder" to `Use cases`
+- Set "Literature note folder" to `usecases`
 - The "Literature note title template" should be "{{citekey}}"
     - This will be the filename of the literature note, e.g., abou-chadi_causal_2018
 - "Literature note content template": this is the strucutre of the information that the plugin imports from Zotero.
 There is a wide range of information that can be imported but we should have it in the same format.